knutnyg/nanozap/README.md

 ## Secrets
 To use this app, it needs to be able to talk to your LND process.

-To do this, 3 thinks are needed:
+To do this, 3 things are needed:

 - hostname: {ip|dns}:port, e.g. 1.2.3.4:10009 or mynode.lightning.org:10009